Monday, February 27, 2023

 Speakers:

-- Moderator: Rich Krauze–Managing Director, K2Renew
+- Moderator: Richard Krauze–Managing Director, K2Renew

 - Susan Hunter–VP of Energy Resources, Tri-State G&T Association